nspyre-org/nspyre/docs/contributing.rst

 How to Contribute: Forking & Pull Requests
 ------------------------------------------

 Great, now that you understand the *why* and *how* of Git & Github, let’s explain the workflow to contribute.
 We use the **fork & pull** model to collaborate.
 This means that to contribute to the project, you first need to **Fork** the project on GitHub.
 A Github fork is just a copy of a repository.
 When you *fork* a repo, you are storing a copy of that repo on your personal account.
 Doing so grants you full *write* access to edit files and develop the code on your version of it.
 After making changes to the codebase -- squashing bugs, adding features, writing docs -- make a **Pull Request**.
 When you ``git pull`` on a codebase, that's the git term for *pulling* updated and/or new files from one version of a repo to another; you are simply updating files in a particular direction.
-Thus, *pulling* applies in many different contexts (more info :ref:`below <push pull>`).
+Thus, *pulling* applies in many different contexts (more info below).
 A *pull request*, therefore, is a request you make for the maintainers, of the original repo you forked, to *review & merge* your edits into their version of the code stored on their repo.

 To make things concrete, but let’s do an actual example of this on the command line to give you some reference steps.